Meanen/Roll20/API/PlayerMover/README.md

 Typing only !move will open the options.

 arg uses:

 ON: Will activate automatic transfer of players when token is created.

 OFF: Will deactivate automatic transfer of players when token is created.

+ALLHERE: Will default map to your current page.

-HERE: Will move players owning your selected tokens to your current page.
+HERE: Will move selected players to your current page.

+ALLHOME: Moves all players to the default page.

-HOME: Moves all players to the default page.
+HOME: Moves selected players to the default page.

 OFFLINE ON: Moving tokens will only transfer online players.

 OFFLINE OFF: Moving tokens will transfer both online and offline players.